 Upper-Level Elective Courses

-Internships, directed studies, capstone courses and co-op courses may not be used to satisfy this requirement (see below).
+Internships, directed studies, capstone courses and co-op courses may not be used to satisfy this requirement (see Capstone Experience section for details).

 Required Mathematics Courses

-A minimum of 11-12 credits in mathematics must be completed as follows:
+A minimum of seven credits in mathematics must be completed as follows:

-Note: Students should complete their required mathematics courses early.
-Typically, MATH 0220 would be completed in the freshman year.
-Strong students may elect also to take MATH 1180 - LINEAR ALGEBRA 1.
+Note: Students should complete their required mathematics courses early since there are pre- or co-requisites for other courses in the curriculum.
+Typically, MATH 0220 would be completed in the first year.
+Students may elect to take MATH 1180 - LINEAR ALGEBRA 1 as an alternative to MATH 0280.

 All Computer Science majors must complete a capstone experience prior to graduation.
 This experience may be satisfied in several ways including: